PRECAUTIONARY MEASURES SURROUNDING THE CORONAVIRUS

 - A disinfectant for your hands is available in various places in the museum.

 - Latex-free gloves will be provided when necessary (e.g. for touching tactile objects in the museum).

 - There is a small wardrobe (free lockers), but we ask you to use it as little as possible.
 Feel free to bring coats and small bags (smaller than A3 paper size) into the museum.

 - The museum will be thoroughly cleaned during the day.
 Extra attention is paid to door handles, banisters, buttons and toilets.

 - Tours, packages and activities for groups are currently not taking place.

 - School trips for children under 12 will follow the current advice of the RIVM.

-- At the moment, the museum shop can only be visited with a valid ticket, with a maximum of two visitors at the same time.
-We strongly advise you to wear a face mask and use a basket.
+- The museum shop can only be visited with a valid ticket, with a maximum of two visitors at the same time.
+We ask you use a basket.

 - The museum remains accessible to visitors with disabilities.
 You can find more information here.